Jasmyne Cannick: Advocacy

 Cannick has been an advocate of the black LGBTQ community, which she belongs to.
 When Proposition 8, a measure that made same-sex marriage illegal in California was on the ballot, she was one of the leading voices in the black and LGBTQ communities calling out African-Americans for their homophobia and the white-led LGBTQ community for their racism against blacks.
 She is known for her column "A White Gay’s Guide on Dealing with the Black Community for Dummies" where she would break down the pervasive and systemic racism in the white gay community towards black people.

 When Mitrice Richardson went missing after being released from a Los Angeles County jail in Malibu, Cannick worked with Richardson's family to call attention to the case and to challenge the Sheriff's Department on the narrative they were spinning in the media.

 In 2018, she won a major victory on behalf of a dozen tenants in South Los Angeles facing homelessness after a transitional housing manager took their money, failed to pay rent, and abandoned the property.
 Through her advocacy for the victims, she was able to get them relocation assistance as well as call attention to a new practice taking place in Los Angeles where low-income renters are being taken advantage of with rent-a-room scams.

 Film and television

 She was a producer on the pilot for Noah's Arc, a cable television dramedy about four black gay male friends living in Los Angeles which lasted two seasons.
 She is a co-producer of the award-winning documentary 41st & Central: The Untold Story of the Southern California Chapter of the Black Panther Party.

 She is currently writing several scripts for film projects.

 Personal life

 Cannick is an out lesbian.
 She lives in Los Angeles.
+Through African Ancestry, Inc., Cannick traced her maternal lineage to the Bubi people in Bioko Island and the Tikar, Hausa, and Fulani peoples of Cameroon.